API Documentation

 MultiModalArray

-fromkeys($type, iterable, value=None, /)
+fromkeys(iterable, value=None, /)

-Returns a new dict with keys from iterable and values equal to value.
+Create a new dictionary with keys from iterable and values set to value.

-items() → a set-like object providing a view on D's items
+items() a set-like object providing a view on D's items

-keys() → a set-like object providing a view on D's keys
+keys() a set-like object providing a view on D's keys

-popitem() → (k, v), remove and return some (key, value) pair as a
+Remove and return a (key, value) pair as a 2-tuple.

-update([E, ]**F) → None.
+update([E, ]**F) None.
 Update D from dict/iterable E and F.

 If E is present and has a .keys() method, then does: for k in E: D[k] = E[k] If E is present and lacks a .keys() method, then does: for k, v in E: D[k] = v In either case, this is followed by: for k in F: D[k] = F[k]

-values() → an object providing a view on D's values
+values() an object providing a view on D's values

 MultiModalArray inherit from numpy ndarray